AUTOMATE

 LESSON 03

-Playbooks Fundamentals
+Playbooks Basics

-YAML syntax, tasks, plays, and your first playbook.
+YAML syntax, tasks, and your first playbook.

 Beginner